 CO1: DogWise – Stage 1

-An advanced course for Vets, Vet nurses, dog trainers and in fact anyone starting off in the Animal Behaviour and Training world who would like to know more about dogs, the human/canine relationship and training.
+A certificate course for Vets, Vet nurses, dog trainers and in fact anyone starting off in the Animal Behaviour and Training world who would like to know more about dogs, the human/canine relationship and training.

 Our understanding of canine behaviour and the various relationships that we enjoy with our dogs is advancing rapidly.
 This constantly updated course is designed to provide the very latest information for those keen to study dogs and apply their new understanding in a professional capacity.